rumkin/r-expr/readme.md

 # R-Expressions

-R-expressions or Rich Expressions is a markup language inspired by S- and M-expressions.
-It's toolkit written with JavaScript.
-Toolkit contains:
+R-expressions or Rich Expressions is a language inspired by S- and M-expressions.
+The toolkit is written with JavaScript and contains:

 * ✅ Tokenizer,
 * ✅ Parser,
-* ✅ Tree traverser,
+* ✅ Traverser,
-* ✅ Tree transformer.
+* ✅ Transformer.

 Tokenizer and parser support streaming mode with byte-per-byte input and could be used for REPL creation.